qlik-oss/core-website/docs/services/qix-engine/script_syntax/script_prefix.md

 SQL SELECT Name, Number FROM Persons.csv;<br>
 Add LOAD Name, Number FROM NewPersons.csv where not exists(Name);<br></td>
 <td>A check for duplicates is made by means of looking if Name exists in the previously loaded table data.<br>
-During normal reload, data is loaded from Persons.csv and stored in the Qlik Sense table Tab1.
-Data from NewPersons.csv is then concatenated to the same Qlik Sense table.<br>
+During normal reload, data is loaded from Persons.csv and stored in the table Tab1.
+Data from NewPersons.csv is then concatenated to the same table.<br>
-During partial reload, data is loaded from NewPersons.csv which is appended to the Qlik Sense table Tab1.
+During partial reload, data is loaded from NewPersons.csv which is appended to the table Tab1.
 A check for duplicates is made by means of seeing if Name exists in the previously loaded table data.</code></td>
 </tr>
 <tr>
 <td><code>Tab1:<br>
 LOAD Name, Number FROM Persons.csv;<br>
 Add Only LOAD Name, Number FROM NewPersons.csv where not exists(Name);<br></td>
-<td>During normal reload, data is loaded from Persons.csv and stored in the Qlik Sense table Tab1.
+<td>During normal reload, data is loaded from Persons.csv and stored in the table Tab1.
 The statement loading
 NewPersons.csv is disregarded.<br>
-During partial reload, data is loaded from NewPersons.csv which is appended to the Qlik Sense table Tab1.
+During partial reload, data is loaded from NewPersons.csv which is appended to the table Tab1.
 A check for duplicates is made by means of seeing if Name exists in the previously loaded table data.<br>
 </code></td>
 </tr>